IKaramitsos/SpaceInvaderGame/README.md

 - [Part 4: UI creation and enhancements](#part-4-ui-creation-and-enhancements)
 - [Part 5: Extra features and customizations](#part-5-extra-features-and-customizations)

+> [!TIP]
+> Make sure that the Squeak Environment  is set up and running correctly before starting the exercise.

 ---

 # Part 1: Introduction to the space environment and spaceship